 But just because I can’t eat anything, that shouldn’t stop me from enjoying it, right?
 Well, of course not, it’s fun to watch (even without Mary Berry and Mel and Sue *moment of silence*) But you have to admit, it is a little strange to sit down once a week and remind yourself of all the things you can’t eat… so I think it’s time we all appreciated the 14 things all gluten free people think during The Great British Bake Off…

-1. “When is it going to be free from week?”
+1. “When is it going to be gluten-free week?”

 Why do I ask myself this question every week?
 They just made something boring like pitta bread last time, so I’m not sure why I still get excited at the thought… but no seriously, when is it?
 Anybody?
 Hello?

 Without gluten, it’d collapse and fall apart.
-A little like me when I first went without gluten.
+A bit like most people’s showstoppers, or me when I first went without gluten.